 - Scores on the Optometry Admissions Test (OAT).
-The Graduate Record Examinations (GRE) may be accepted in lieu of or in addition to the OAT.
+The Graduate Record Examinations (GRE) may be accepted in place of or in addition to the OAT.

 Step 2: Application

 Complete your OptomCas Application

 - Application Period: Application must be completed between July 1st of the previous calendar year and no later than June 15th of the calendar year for which admission is requested

 - Official Transcripts– submit official transcripts directly to OptomCAS.